patriciajeanperez/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository/00-sharepoint-intro.markdown

 The
 [Liferay Marketplace](http://marketplace.liferay.com/)
-app *Liferay Connector for SharePoint REST* lets users access SharePoint 2013 and SharePoint 2016 libraries from @product@'s Documents and Media Library.
+app *Liferay Connector for SharePoint* lets users access SharePoint 2013 and SharePoint 2016 libraries from @product@'s Documents and Media Library.
 Once this app is installed, you can add a SharePoint repository type to @product@'s Documents and Media Library to access your SharePoint files.